-It pleased God to order it in his providence, that earthly power and dominion should be raised to its greatest height, and appear in its utmost glory, in those four great monarchies that succeeded one another, and that every one should be greater and more glorious than the preceding, before he set up the kingdom of his Son.
+It pleased God to order it in his providence, that "I will overturn, overturn, overturn it," i.e. the diadem earthly power and dominion should be raised to its greatest height, and appear in its utmost glory, in those four great monarchies that succeeded one another, and that every one should be greater and more glorious than the preceding, before he set up the kingdom of his power over Israel should be no more in the royal line Son.
 By this it appeared how much more glorious his spiritual kingdom was than the most glorious temporal kingdom.
 The strength and glory of Satan's kingdom in these four mighty monarchies, appeared in its greatest height: for, being the monarchies of the heathen world, the strength of them was the strength of Satan's kingdom.
 God suffered Satan's kingdom to rise to so great a height of power and magnificence before his Son came to overthrow it, in order to prepare the way for the more glorious triumph of his Son.
-Goliath must have on all his splendid armour when the stripling David comes against him with a sling and a stone, for the greater glory of David's victory.
-God suffered one of those great monarchies to subdue another, and erect itself on the other's ruins, appearing still in greater strength, and the last to be strongest and mightiest of all; that so Christ, in overthrowing that, might as it were overthrow them all at once.
+Goliath must have on all his splendid armour when the stripling David comes That those great shakings and revolutions of the against him with a sling and a stone, for the greater glory of David's victory.
+God suffered one of those great other's ruins, appearing still in greater strength, and the last to be strongest and mightiest of all; that so Christ, in overthrowing that, might as it were overthrow them all at once.
 The stone cut out of the mountain without hands, is represented as destroying the whole image, the gold, the silver, the brass, the iron, and the clay; so that all became as the chaff of the summer threshing-floor.